 Liz (Cool Ethan) didn’t want to be a man but didn’t want her bust-size either.
 She has a strong vision of crossing over the traditional divide between queens and kings.

-JAC (Midwest Gender Queer), a transgender man who transcends gender (sometimes wearing dresses and dyes his hair bright pink), struggles on the one hand with confusion and incomprehension by some people who don’t ‘get’ it, and pressure on the other hand from some members of the trans community who tell him he is ‘messing it up’ for the rest of them.
+JAC (Midwest Gender Queer), a genderqueer individual who transcends gender (sometimes wearing dresses and dyes his hair bright pink), struggles on the one hand with confusion and incomprehension by some people who don’t ‘get’ it, and pressure on the other hand from some members of the trans community who say JAC’s ‘messing it up’ for the rest of them.

 Erin (Akasha O’Hara Lordes)is a transgender woman engaged to a straight man.
 Unlike the other queens, she feels she is performing as she biologically was meant to be–as a woman.
 When she completes her final operation, she feels she will no longer need to perform drag.